The regularity theory for the Mumford-Shah functional on the plane: Interior density lower bound

-The aim of this section is to give a direct simple proof of the density lower bound estimate valid for (restricted) minimizers of the functions $E_\lambda$, and also for minimizers of the corresponding $SBV$ relaxed versions.
+This subsection aims at giving a direct simple proof of the density lower bound estimate valid for (restricted) minimizers of the functionals $E_\param$, and also for minimizers of the corresponding $SBV$ relaxed versions.
+In addition, we prove such property also for minimizers of $E_\param$ subject to Dirichlet boundary conditions.
+The latter result will be crucial for the applications in section~\ref{ss:compactness through SBV}, in turn instrumental for the proof of the compactness result Theorem~\ref{t:minimizers compactness}.